 - HMD + controller + base stations: £919/$999 on Steam

-HTC Vive Pro: Specs, Info and Best Deals
+HTC Vive Pro 2: Specs, Info and Best Deals

-The Vive Pro is another hi-fidelity option, and the full system can be easier to find online than Valve's Index.
-The AMOLED display is a bright point, with a resolution of 2880x1600, and the refresh rate of 90Hz is good too.
-However, the 110-degree field of view is slightly narrower than that of the Valve Index and the Pentile subpixel arrangement means that you do lose some fine detail despite the high resolution.
+The Vive Pro 2 is another hi-fidelity option, and the full system can be easier to find online than Valve's Index.
+The high-res LCD display is a bright point, with a resolution of 4896x2448, and the refresh rate of 120Hz is great too.

 Tracking is accomplished using base stations, which require setting up but can offer more accurate tracking.
-The Vive Pro's controllers aren't as advanced as that of the Vive Cosmos or Valve Index, but it is possible to buy Valve's Valve Index controllers separately (£259/$279) to use with this system if you want that individual finger tracking.
-Overall, a strong option for most people, especially given the availability issues faced by the Index at the time of writing.
+The Vive Pro 2's controllers aren't as advanced as that of the Valve Index, but it is possible to buy Valve's Valve Index controllers separately (£259/$279) to use with this system if you want that individual finger tracking.
+Overall, a strong option for most people, despite its high price.

 - HMD only: £599 on Vive (no longer available in US?)